-1.3 The purchaser may specify additional requirements (see 4.2.3) that do not negate any of the provisions of either this specification or of the individual product specifications.
-The acceptance of any such additional requirements shall be dependent on negotiations with the supplier and must be included in the order.

-1.4 If, by agreement, forgings are to be supplied in a partially completed condition, that is, all of the provisions of the product specification have not been filled, then the material marking (see Section 17) and certification (see Section 16)
+- 1.2 In case of conflict in requirements, the requirements of the individual product specifications shall prevail over those of this specification. - 1.3 The purchaser may specify additional requirements (see 4.2.3) that do not negate any of the provisions of either this specification or of the individual product specifications.
+The acceptance of any such additional requirements shall be dependent on negotiations with the supplier and must be included in the order. - 1.4 If, by agreement, forgings are to be supplied in a partially completed condition, that is, all of the provisions of the product specification have not been filled, then the material marking (see Section 17) and certification (see Section 16)